Updated: Jun 6

-It’s been a turbulent couple of years for business owners looking down the barrel of a pandemic, and now facing the impact of the latest lockdown and current restrictions.
-Alongside that are supply shortages and continuous price increases.
-It’s time to reconsider the way you measure your success, and the key metrics to monitor to ensure your business stays viable.
-Increased sales and a flush bank account could actually be a real concern.
+It’s been a turbulent couple of years for business owners, in this blog we reconsider the way you should measure success, and the key metrics to monitor to ensure your business stays viable.

 The two key takeaways we want you to take note of are: